 The American Lady is known to migrate to the southern states during winter, making South Carolina a popular destination for these beautiful creatures.

-The American Lady feeds on nectar from a variety of flowers, including milkweed, thistle, and goldenrod.
+The American Lady feeds on nectar from various flowers, including milkweed, thistle, and goldenrod.

 They also lay their eggs on the leaves of sunflowers and asters.
 As a result, their presence in South Carolina is a sight to behold and an important pollinator for the state’s diverse plant life.